Well-posedness and singularity formation for the Kolmogorov two-equation model of turbulence in 1-D

 \subsection{ODE analysis}

 We start by deriving pointwise upper and lower bounds for the functions $\o$ and $k$.
-This is based on the following ODE analysis.
+Those bounds have already been derived in \cite{Mie-Nau_CRAS}, \cite{Mie-Nau} by a comparison principle for weak solutions to scalar parabolic equations.
+Here we propose a different method, based on an explicit ODE analysis.
 Recall that, throughout this section, the solution $(u,\o,k)$ is assumed to be smooth, defined on the whole $\R_+\times\Omega$.

 First of all, let us define $\lambda$ and $\mu$ as the solutions to the following system of ODEs:

 for some $\lambda_0$ and $\mu_0$ to be fixed later.
 System \eqref{eq:ODE} can be solved explicitly: we have